About Sampsons Island

 Sampsons Island is part of the undeveloped Sampsons Island/Dead Neck barrier beach system located just off the Cape Cod mainland.
 Piping plovers, least terns, and common terns routinely nest on the island’s beaches, tidal flats, and salt marsh, earning it an Important Bird Area designation.

-In spring and summer, access to the island is limited as necessary to protect nesting areas.
+In spring and summer, access to the island is limited to the Cotuit Bay side beach.
+Other island beaches are closed to boats and pedestrians to protect nesting areas.

 No formally designated trails

-The island is managed as a bird sanctuary; access is limited to the sandy beach daily, dawn to dusk.
+The island is managed as a bird sanctuary; access is limited to the Cotuit Bay beach March through September, dawn to dusk.